UX Case Study · Enterprise K–12 Platform

 Usability Testing Sessions

-Observe families navigating prototype tasks independently
+Observe district administrators navigating prototype tasks independently

 -